catscarlet/php_login_sample/README.md

 # php_login_sample
+## branch of **user_from_mysql**
-A very simple login system writing by PHP ,using session and cookies .
+A very simple login system writing by PHP ,Support **"Sign up(Register)"**,using Mysql as storage to save username and userpassword.
 Use it for learning PHP .
+Be attention !
+The password is store as plaintext .